enewe101/iterable_queue/README.md

 You can, if you choose, consume the queue "manually" by calling `queue.get()`.
 It delegates to an underlying `multiprocessing.Queue` and supports all of the usual arguments.
-Calling `get()` on a queue that is empty (but not done) will raise `queue.Empty` like usual.
-However, calling `get()` on a queue that is properly done (i.e. the queue is empty and no more producers are active) cleads to `IterableQueue.Done` being raised.
+Calling `get()` on a queue, with block=True and timeout=None (the defaults) will raise `Queue.Empty` if the queue is empty, like usual.
+However, if the queue is not just ampty, but properly *done* (i.e. there are no more active producers) `IterableQueue.Done` will be raised instead.

 ## Example ##
 As mentioned, `IterableQueue` is a directed queue, meaning that it has